 Rouge National Urban Park is a large park with different kinds of natural, cultural and agricultural landscapes.
 Here are a few tips to avoid getting lost:

-Avoid taking unofficial trails, wandering off-trail or shortcuts.
+- Avoid taking unofficial trails, wandering off-trail or taking shortcuts.
 This will also help to prevent trail erosion and damage.

 - Hike with a friend for increased safety.